oguzkayaya/library-app/README.md

 User whose role is **ADMIN** can do all operations, Create, Delete, Update

-> Username: Admin
+> Username: admin
 >
-> Password: Admin123
+> Password: admin123

-Standard users whose role is USER cannot delete and update, they can only add.
+Standard users whose role is **USER** cannot delete and update, they can only add.

-> Username: User
+> Username: user
 >
-> Password: User123
+> Password: user123